aflaxman/dp_2020_census/intro.md

-constitutionally mandated, and the 2020 US Census will use a novel approach to "disclosure avoidance" to protect respondents' data.[@abowd2018disclosure] This approach builds on Differential Privacy, a mathematical definition of privacy and privacy loss that has been developed over the last decade and a half in the theoretical computer science and cryptography communities.[@dwork2014algorithmic] Although the new approach allows a more precise accounting of the noise introduced by the process, it also
+constitutionally mandated, and the 2020 US Census will use a novel approach to "disclosure avoidance" to protect respondents' data.[@abowd2018disclosure] This approach builds on Differential Privacy, a mathematical definition of privacy that has been developed over the last decade and a half in the theoretical computer science and cryptography communities.[@dwork2014algorithmic] Although the new approach allows a more precise accounting of the noise introduced by the process, it also